 - drive or ride a bicycle

 - operate machinery

-- · look after young children alone
+- look after young children alone

-- · take sedatives
+- take sedatives

-- drink alcohol - sign legal papers.
+- drink alcohol

+- sign legal papers.

-We will give you some written information to remind you of this before you leave the endoscopy suite.
+We will give you some written information to remind you of this before you leave the endoscopy suite informing you of this.